MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/Remotely-manage-Hyper-V-hosts.md

 ## Install Hyper-V Manager

-To use a UI tool, choose the one appropriate for the oeprating system on the computer where you'll run Hyper-V Manager:
+To use a UI tool, choose the one appropriate for the operating system on the computer where you'll run Hyper-V Manager:

 On Windows Server, open Server Manager \> **Manage** \> **Add roles and features**.
 Move to the **Features** page and expand **Remote server administration tools** \> **Role administration tools** \> **Hyper-V management tools**.